jmanalus/hackjam3-dropedit/README.md

 Hopefully, you remember some of your Python from 61A.
 If you've forgotten a bit, head over to the [official Python tutorial](http://docs.python.org/tutorial/) (It's amazing!), and refresh your memory.

+Important things you'll use from 61A:
+1. Higher order functions!!
+Remember how you can pass in functions as parameters to other functions?
+Well, this will be super useful when we use "callbacks".
+What is a callback, you may ask?
+I will answer that a bit later, so don't get too anxious.
+2. Mutable data structures (i.e. lists and dictionaries).
+As you'll soon learn, Dropbox looovvvvvesss to return data in the form of dictionaries.
+3. Dot notation.
+Remember when you did ```words.append("hello")```?
+Well that period indicates that we're doing an operation specific to the words list.
+You'll be doing a lot of operations on objects with this "dot notation."

 ## 2. Learn Bottle (web server)

 Bottle.py is a library for Python to make websites _extremely_ quickly.
 Install it (download "bottle.py" by clicking the link or using wget), and then write a Hello World from the [Bottle tutorial](http://bottlepy.org/docs/dev/tutorial.html).